okhodjaev/okhodjaev.github.io/_posts/2026-05-20-governance-brief-2-the-paper-architecture.md

 excerpt: "The norm exists.
 The enforcement architecture does not yet.
 A governance framework without enforcement infrastructure is not a weaker version of governance — it is a structurally different condition."
 ---

-*Analytical Note No. 2 · Series: [Governance Briefs](/governance-briefs/) · May 2026 · *
+**Analytical Note No. 2 · Series: Governance Briefs · May 2026**
-*Operationalises: Essay 1 "The Illusion of Control" — [Beyond Control: Theory of Limits of AI Governance](/essays/)* *[Русская версия](/governance-briefs/the-paper-architecture-ru/)*
+*Operationalises: Essay 1 "The Illusion of Control" — Beyond Control: Theory of Limits of AI Governance* *[Русская версия](/governance-briefs/the-paper-architecture-ru/)*

 ---